skipvcs/Cyber-Attack-Project/README.md

 - These are the actual step by step actions I took in each of the tasks (1 - 11) to complete the project from beginning to end.
 - These are not instructions but the actual steps I took.
 Doing screen shots as I went along.
-- I would go back time and time again making sure I captured all my work...